-- Configure an decryption policy with a setting for Decryption Errors on Undecryptable Actions page.
-For more information, see Set Default Handling for Undecryptable Traffic. - Enable logging for your SSL rules as discussed in Secure Firewall Management Center and Threat Defense Management Network Administration.
+• Configure an decryption policy with a setting for Decryption Errors on Undecryptable Actions page.

+For more information, see Set Default Handling for Undecryptable Traffic.

+• Enable logging for your SSL rules as discussed in Secure Firewall Management Center and Threat Defense Management Network Administration.
-- Step 1 Click Analysis > Connection > Events. - Step 2 Click Table View of Connection Events.

-Step 3 Click x on any column in the connection events table to add additional columns for at least SSL Flow Flags and SSL Flow Messages.
+- Step 1 If you haven't done so already, log in to the management center. - Step 2 Click Analysis > Connection > Events. - Step 3 Click Table View of Connection Events. - Step 4 Click x on any column in the connection events table to add additional columns for at least SSL Flow Flags and SSL Flow Messages.